 Dental Implants are used to support one or more false teeth.
 An implant is a titanium screw that can replace the root of a tooth that has failed.
 Just like a tooth root, it is placed in the jawbone

-Implants have now been used by dentists for a number of years and are a safe and long lasting way to replace missing teeth.
-If the implant is taking care of it should last a number of years.
+Implants have now been used by dentists for a number of years and are a safe and long-lasting way to replace missing teeth.
+If the implant is taken care of it should last a number of years.